 \subsection{Metric}

 We extract the answer from model output by pattern matching.
-For those tasks exception for route planning, we calculate accuracy by Equation \ref{eq:metric-acc}.
-We adopted sub-string matching to determine correctness.
+For tasks except for route planning, we calculate accuracy by Equation \ref{eq:metric-acc}.
+We adopted sub-string matching\footnote{We use this term for simplicity.
+In natural language navigation tasks, LLMs often output additional words in the extracted answer besides the expected object name.
+For example, "Answer: You will find ...".
+In this case, sub-string matching is adopted without affecting the correctness.
+Otherwise, exact matching is adopted for multiple choice questions in visual tasks.} as $f_{correct}$ to determine correctness.

-For the route planning task which predicts a sequence of navigation instructions, we normalize the navigation instructions by executing each navigation instruction.
+For the route planning task which predicts a sequence of navigation instructions, we reject any sequences exceeding 100 instructions, considering them to be random guesses.
+We then normalize the navigation instructions by executing each navigation instruction.
 Those instructions which violate navigation rules will be ignored.
-And sometimes it happens that LLM chooses to turn back after hitting an obstacle or crossing the boundary.
 The length $t$ of normalized instruction sequence is considered as the temporal distance against the starting point.
 Given the ground-truth of $k$ navigation instructions, the completing rate of route planning is $t/k$.
-For the dataset of $n$ maps, we report two metrics including: \begin{enumerate} \item Average completing rate: $\sum_i^n {{t_i} / {k_i}}$.
-Average completing rate among all instruction sequences, reflecting LLM's effectiveness of route planning. \item Success rate: $\sum_{t_i=k_i}^n {{t_i} / {k_i}}$.
+For the dataset of $n$ maps, we report two metrics including: \begin{enumerate} \item Average completing rate: $\sum_i^n {{t_i} / {k_i}/n}$.
+Average completing rate among all instruction sequences, reflecting LLM's effectiveness of route planning. \item Success rate: $\sum_{i}^n {(t_i==k_i)/n}$.
 This metric represents the proportion of instruction sequences with $t=k$, i.e., reaching the destination. \end{enumerate}